 This Pigeon Point extension command can be used by an RMCP client to manage the slot-specific attributes Shelf Manager Controlled Activation, Shelf Manager Controlled Deactivation and Delay Before Next Power On.
 These attributes are stored in the Shelf FRU Information and normally the changes done to the Shelf FRU Information do not effect Shelf Manager operation immediately.

-This command changes the values of the attributes in the Shelf FRU Information and also causes the Shelf Manager to start using the new values immediately.
+This command doesn't change Shelf FRU Information, but changes the values of power management attributes for the specified slot, so that the Shelf Manager starts using the new values immediately.

-Table 52 Set FRU Activation Parameters
+Table 54 Set FRU Activation Parameters

 Вуте Data Field Request Data 1 PPS IANA Low Byte.
 A value 0Ah shall be used.
 2 PPS IANA Middle Byte.
 A value 40h shall be used.
 3 PPS IANA High Byte.
 A value 00h shall be used.
 4 IPMB Address.
 Indicates IPMB address (NOT the hardware address) of the slot for which the attributes are changed.
 5 FRU Device ID.
 Indicates the FRU device ID of the slot for which the attributes are changed (the value FEh means "all FRUs").
 6 Value Presence Flags: [7:3]: Reserved [2]: Set the Shelf Manager Controlled Activation bit from the next byte.
-[1]: Set the Shelf Manager Controlled Deactivation bit from the next byte.[0]: Set the Delay Before Next Power On value from the next byte.
+[1]: Set the Shelf Manager Controlled Deactivation bit from the next byte.
+[0]: Set the Delay Before Next Power On value from the next byte.
 7 Values: [7]: Shelf Manager Controlled Deactivation bit.
 [6]: Shelf Manager Controlled Activation bit.
-4 [5:0]: Delay Before Next Power On value.
+[5:0]: Delay Before Next Power On value.
 Response Data 1 Completion Code.
 2 PPS IANA Low Byte.
 A value 0Ah shall be used.
 3 PPS IANA Middle Byte.
 A value 40h shall be used.
 4 PPS IANA High Byte.
 A value 00h shall be used.